 How do I get information about the case?

-In addition to speaking with the child, you will also talk with other people in the child's life such as parents, foster parents, other family members, social workers, school officials, health providers, and others who may have pertinent knowledge about the child and the case.
+In addition to speaking with the child, you will talk with other adults in the child's life such as parents, foster parents, other family members, social workers, school officials, health providers, and others who may have knowledge about the child and the case.
 You will have access to the child's school, medical, caseworker reports, and other documents so you can better understand your child and what they have been through.

 Do I, as a CASA Volunteer, have the legal right to do these things?

 Yes!
 Wisconsin Statues dictate the role of an advocate and give the volunteer the legal right to act within that role.
 Once appointed by the Judge to serve on a case, you may request that parent(s) or legal guardian(s) sign an Authorization for Release of Information, as these consents are required for other service providers to share verbal and written information with you.

 How long will I be involved in the case?

 Typically, you will remain involved from the time the case is assigned to you until the case is permanently resolved (on some occasions, you could be released from your responsibilities prior to the closure of the case).
 This time period varies case by case.
 One primary benefit of the CASA program is that is unlike other service providers who often rotate cases, you would be a consistent figure and provide continuity for the child which they desperately need.

 How do I differ from a Child Protective Services (CPS) Social/Case Worker?